grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/08 cookies-example.md

 ## Clear all cookies in the VU cookie jar

-To clear all cookies in the jar by specifying url you'd do something like this:
+To clear all cookies in the jar by specifying url, use the `clear` method.

 <CodeGroup labels={["set-cookie-in-jar.js"]} lineNumbers={[true]}>